The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: nothing.
+Definitions include: to urinate.

 How common is this slang?